-Director and designer James Darrah’s visually and emotionally arresting work at the intersection of theater, opera and film is currently in demand in venues all over the world.
-His productions of operas, theater, music videos, film, and installations are known for their elegance with virtuosic and visceral “striking [work] that injects real drama” (The New York Times) merging innovative design with unexpected movement, narrative heft, and dance.
+Director and designer James Darrah’s visually and emotionally arresting work at the intersection of theater, opera and film is currently in demand all over the world.
+His productions of opera, theater, music videos, film, and installations are known for their cinematic elegance, abstract yet visceral staging, and a multidisciplinary merging of narrative heft, innovative design, and dance that “injects real drama” (The New York Times).

 Current projects include new films, debuts and productions that continue to blur the lines between film, visual art and opera.
 Amid production cancelations and the pandemic-related shutdown, Darrah has generated a wide range of new work for the digital space and helped organizations transform existing productions into viable projects that allow for remote collaboration between artists and designers across multiple mediums.
 This season he devises and directs two projects with Boston Lyric Opera: a new animated adaptation of Philip Glass’ The Fall of the House of Usher and the world premiere of desert in, a new episodic operatic television series with Darrah as director and co-creator in collaboration with composer Ellen Reid and writer Christopher Oscar Peña.